 Introduction

-Network theory has provided both a conceptual and quantitative approach for mapping interactions between species and making predictions for how the gain or loss of species affects the structure and dynamics of ecological networks(1–3).
+Network theory has provided both a conceptual and quantitative approach for mapping interactions between species and making predictions about how the gain or loss of species affects the structure and dynamics of ecological networks(1–3).
 Representing a network at the species-level, however, makes the implicit assumption that each species consists of a homogenous population of individuals, all of which interact equally with individuals of different species.
 Yet, most populations are heterogenous mixtures of individuals that vary in their phenotypes and there is growing evidence that this intraspecific variation is an important factor governing the assembly of ecological communities (4–6).
 Consequently, there is a clear need to account for the role of intraspecific variation in structuring ecological networks (7).

 Genetic variation is a key driver of intraspecific variation and many studies have now demonstrated direct and indirect genetic effects on species interactions(8–10) and the composition of communities across multiple trophic levels (11–14).
-Nevertheless, there are two key components missing from these studies that are preventing us from scaling effects of genetic variation on pairwise interactions to ecological networks.
+Nevertheless, there are two key components missing from these studies that are preventing us from scaling effects of genetic variation on pairwise interactions to the network level.
 First, these studies do not quantify how genetic variation affects the composition of pairwise interactions that determine network structure.
 Instead, they either quantify the composition of species (11–14), thereby ignoring interactions, or quantify simple tritrophic interactions (8–10), thereby ignoring the complex network in which these interactions are embedded.
 As a result, the mechanisms by which genetic variation shapes network structure remain unclear.
-Second, these studies do not examine the effect of genetic variation per se on species interactions, rather these studies focus on testing whether different genotypes interact with particular species(15).
-While demonstrating the genetic specificity of interactions (i.e. differences among genotypes) is a critical first step, we are currently ill-posed for predicting how the gain or loss of genetic variation will affect species interactions, and ultimately the structure of ecological networks (6).
+Second, studies have not examined the effect of genetic variation per se on species interactions, rather prior work has focused on whether different genotypes support particular species(15).
+Demonstrating the genetic specificity of interactions (i.e. differences among genotypes) are only the first step in predicting how the gain or loss of genetic variation will affect species interactions, and ultimately the structure of ecological networks (6).

-Genetic variation may affect the structure of an ecological network through at least two different mechanisms.
-For a food web (network of trophic interactions), genetic variation in resource quality may alter the abundances (16) and/or phenotypes (17) of consumer species.
-These direct genetic effects on consumers may then have cascading effects on the strength of trophic interactions between consumers and their predators; resulting in distinct compositions of trophic interactions associated with different genotypes of the basal resource (Fig. 1).
-Regardless of the mechanism though, if there is genetic specificity in the composition of trophic interactions, then we predict that increasing genetic variation will result in greater food web complexity (number of interactions per species; (6, 18) (Fig. 2).
+The structure of an ecological network could be affected by intraspecific genetic variation through at least two different mechanisms.
+For a food web (network of trophic interactions), genetic variation in resource quality may alter both the abundances (16) and/or phenotypes (17) of consumer species.
+These direct genetic effects on consumers may then have cascading effects on the strength of trophic interactions between consumers and their associated predators; resulting in distinct compositions of trophic interactions associated with different genotypes of the basal resource (Fig. 1).
+Regardless of the mechanism, if such genetic specificity in the composition of trophic interactions occurs, we would predict that increasing genetic variation will result in greater food web complexity (number of interactions per species; (6, 18) (Fig. 2).
 Moreover, greater complexity may in turn affect network dynamics, as more complex food webs are predicted to be more robust to species extinctions(1, 19).